 Here at Fane Valley, through our Agronomy and Forage team, we have years of experience taking soil samples.
 With a quad bike and automatic sampler, our sampling service takes the backache out of sampling and provides consistent samples, ensuring representative results for your farm.
 The soil sample result is only ever as good as the soil sample taken, and we pride ourselves on our ability to take timely, consistent and accurate samples within what is sometimes a challenging window of opportunity.

-All we need to carry out your sampling is a farm map with the field name/number, and the current and future cropping history of the fields, our staff will do the rest.
+Each sample should be on an individual field basis (10 acres max), and contain 20 individual cores to a depth of 10cm taken across the field in a random W pattern.
+All we need to carry out your sampling is a farm map with the field name/number, and the current and future cropping history of the fields, and our staff will do the rest.

 1. Only sample 2 years after bulk liming.

-3. Wait 8 weeks after slurry/manure application.
+3. Wait 8 weeks after slurry/Manure application.

-4. Failure to allow a sufficient gap after nutrient application can give results with higher PH, P and K figures than is actually the case.
+Failure to allow a sufficient gap after nutrient application can give results with higher PH, P and K figures than is actually the case.

-From an agronomic and legislation basis, soil sampling should be, completed at least every 4 years, and represents a cost of less than £0.50 per acre per year for a standard soil sample.
-Payback in terms of efficiency and production is potentially huge, benefiting you, your farm and the environment.
+From an agronomic and legislative basis, soil sampling should be completed at least every 4 years, and represents a cost of less than £0.50 per acre per year for a standard soil sample, additional tests can be carried out as required.